FAQs

 Q: I am applying to your program from outside of the United States.
 Do I follow the same guidelines as a domestic student?

 A: The term International does not refer to where you were born; it refers to what your status as a student will be.
-If you will require a student visa to come to the University of New Mexico than you will be considered International.
-Please contact the Department of International Admissions at GoGlobal@unm.edu, if you are uncertain.
+If you will require a student visa to come to the University of New Mexico, then you will be considered International.
+If you are a permanent resident, you will apply as a domestic student.
+Please contact the Department of International Admissions at GoGlobal@unm.edu if you are uncertain.

 Q: Are there student groups that represent the country or ethic group that I come from?

-A: There are many student organizations of all types including ones for students from specific backgrounds.
-Check out the student group listing and start getting in touch with students with similar interests or background.
-In this age of electronic communication you can get started building networks before you even arrive.
-Student Activities Center
+A: There are many student organizations of all types, including ones for students from specific backgrounds.
+Check out the student group listing and start getting in touch with students with similar interests or backgrounds.
+In this age of electronic communication, you can get started building networks before you even arrive.
+For more information on opportunities to connect, visit the Student Activities Center

 Q: What about in the Economics Department?
 Is there somebody from my country already studying in your department?